Grummle/grummle.github.io/_posts/2013-08-28-Angular-Day-4.md

 _Google Montage_

 Ok, so looks like this is gonna be way more cake then I thought it would be.
-I found [this](https://github.com/witoldsz/angular-http-auth) and it appears that it'll basically take care of the 401 interceptor for me.
+I found [this](https://github.com/witoldsz/angular-http-auth) and it appears that it'll blogally take care of the 401 interceptor for me.
 It looks very tight so far.
 It waits for a 401 in the response and if it finds it emits a event from $rootScope.
 At which point you can handle it and then call authService.loginConfirmed() and it'll replay the previous failing requests.
 Marvelous!

 As for the dialog that needs to be displayed, I toyed with the idea of maybe making my own dialog handler.
 I've got to do something after all, but after a quick peek under